 If you’re stuck, try making a Venn diagram.
 This is a visual aid that helps you understand which characteristics your subjects share, and which ones are exclusive.

 Looking at your lists, you can then decide on the thesis.
 To do so, ask yourself a few questions: What are you trying to show in your compare-and-contrast essay?
 What do you want your reader to take away?
-For example, do you want to emphasize that Elon Musk is a modern-day Thomas Edison, or that they are tey two very distinct individuals?
+For example, do you want to emphasize that Dorothea Lange’s work influenced Diane Arbus, or that they are two very distinct artists?

 Compare-and-contrast essays follow our own recommended essay structure.
 While the linked guide goes into more detail, in a nutshell, your compare-and-contrast essay should follow a simple format of beginning, middle, and end:

 - Introduction: where you explain your thesis or what your essay will discuss

 - Body: where you actually list the similarities and differences of your subjects; the largest section

 - Conclusion: where you wrap up and summarize your points